guncebektas/saas-boilerplate/imports/modules/app/faqs/README.md

-# Example Module for (pub/sub)
+# Example Module for Pub/Sub
-You can find many examples for different cases in the project.
-However, FAQs module is the one we will give instructions for further developers.

-It's a simple module, but it covers mostly used features such as form and data-table.
+This project contains several examples for various use cases, but the FAQs module serves as the primary guide for future developers.

+It’s a straightforward module that demonstrates key features like forms and data tables, which are commonly used across the project.

-The back-end code can be found in `/imports/modules/faqs/`.
+The back-end code is located in `/imports/modules/faqs/`, while the front-end code can be found in `/imports/help/Faqs.jsx` and `/imports/ui/pages/admin/faqs`.

-The front-end code is in `/imports/help/Faqs.jsx` and `/imports/ui/pages/admin/faqs`

-## Back-end code
+## Back-end Code

-It also includes isomorphic codes but we can call it back-end as it's the place of both business logic and database operations.
-You will notice it has a `server` folder.
-This is the *private area* which is not shared with the client and the entry point of server.
+While some parts of the code are isomorphic, we’ll refer to this section as the back-end, as it handles both business logic and database operations.
+Inside, you'll find a `server` folder—this is the *private area* that isn't shared with the client and acts as the entry point for server-side code.

-> All modules should be imported in `/server/modules.js`
+> All modules must be imported in `/server/modules.js`.

-You will see `faqRepository` and `faqService`.
-These are classic layers and both of them extend base classes.
-The business logic and algorithms should be placed into these files.
+You'll come across `faqRepository` and `faqService`, which follow a classic layered architecture.
+Both extend base classes, and this is where all business logic and algorithms should be implemented.

-`faqs.methods` is the controller of our design.
-You will notice all methods have a namespace and all methods are imported in `imports/faqs/server/faqs.rateLimiter.js`.
-It's not only rate-limiting all methods but also define them in the server side.
+The `faqs.methods` file acts as the controller.
+Each method has a namespace and is imported into `imports/faqs/server/faqs.rateLimiter.js`.
+This file not only rate-limits the methods but also registers them on the server.

-## Front-end code
+## Front-end Code

-As we are using react we are trying to minimize code duplication.
-There is nothing special in there but let's dig some parts.
+Since we're using React, we aim to minimize code duplication.
+While nothing particularly unique is here, let’s look at a few key parts.

-You will see _self and columns definitions.
-The _self includes the definition that we are using in list components.
+You’ll notice definitions like `_self` and columns.
+The `_self` object contains the definitions we use in list components.

 ```js
 const _self = {